A small server you can grow without rewriting at midnight

 Day twenty: you add auth.
 You copy paste auth into every handler because it is faster than thinking.
 You promise to clean it up later.

-Day thirty: you have ten endpoints and three kinds of authentication logic, depending on which coffee you were on that morning.
-Someone reports a bug, you fix it in one handler, and it still happens because the other handler uses the older copy pasted version.
+Day thirty: you have ten endpoints and three different authentication schemes, all apparently designed on mornings fueled by Cuban coffee, bold, chaotic, and deeply regrettable.
+Someone reports a bug, you fix it in one handler, and it still pops up because the other handler is running the vintage copy pasted Cuban roast edition.

 Then you do the most dangerous thing an engineer can do.